 When the Georgia Consumer Council mobilized in 1997 to restore the cemetery at Central State Hospital, Dr. Cranford donated the copyright to his “But for the Grace of God” work to the Council so that dignity and honor might be restored to the dead, and a memorial created to carry their legacy into the future.

-To purchase a copy of “But for the Grace of God,” and support the work of the Georgia Consumer Council, please click here.
+To purchase a copy of “But for the Grace of God” for $15 (including shipping and handling), and support the work of the Georgia Consumer Council, please click here.